syncfusion-content/uwp-docs/uwp/Charts/Interactive-Features.md

 ### Positioning the tooltip

-Tooltip can be positioned at data point position or at cursor position using the `Position` property.
-The `Auto` will position the tooltip at data point position and the `Pointer` will display the tooltip in conjunction with the mouse pointer itself when hover mouse inside any chart segment.
+Tooltip can be positioned at the data point position or the cursor position using the `Position` property.
+The `Auto` will position the tooltip at the data point position and the `Pointer` will display the tooltip in conjunction with the mouse pointer itself when hovering the mouse inside any chart segment.

-N> By default the tooltip `Position` is set as Auto.
+N> By default, the tooltip `Position` is set to Auto.

-The following code example explains positioning the tooltip at `Pointer` position
+The following code example explains positioning the tooltip at `Pointer` position.

 {% tabs %}